microsoft/vcpkg-docs/vcpkg/contributing/vcpkg_catalog_release_process.md

 # Microsoft/vcpkg catalog release process

+> [!WARNING]
+> This article has been archived and is no longer updated.

 This document describes the acceptance criteria / process we use when doing a vcpkg release.

 1. Generate a new GitHub Personal Access Token with repo permissions.